A guide to investing in CDs & individual bonds

 The broker-dealers in our extensive network compete against each other to sell us securities, resulting in the best possible price for you.

 And because we don't put up capital to maintain a bond inventory, we can pass our savings on to you.
-Our commissions, markups, and markdowns are among the lowest in the industry.
+In fact, you'll enjoy commission-free trades on new and existing U.S. Treasury securities and new-issue CDs, U.S. government agency securities, and corporate bonds.*

 Our fixed income specialists can also research bonds that best meet your needs or help find a buyer who wants to purchase the bond you're selling.